prajwalan/sparkjava-restapi-crud/README.md

 This is a sample REST API based on latest Java 8 and [SparkJava](http://sparkjava.com/) framework.
 It demonstrates several key functionalities such as implementing different HTTP request routes, setting and checking the content-types, handling the exceptions and returning appropriate responses.

 ### Building and running
-The project using Maven.
+The project uses Maven.
 So things should be easy and straight-forward.

 | Command | Description |
 | ------ | -------- |